 As you grow more tolerant of smaller dosages, you need to increase dosages to achieve the same high.
 Depending on the drug, you may experience physical or psychological withdrawal symptoms if you don’t take it.
-You may need a medical detox program and drug rehab in Houston to kick your drug habit.
+You may need a medical detox program and drug rehab in South Houston to kick your drug habit.

 You Can Get Help at All Stages of Addiction with Kemah Palms

 If you feel like your drug or substance use is getting out of hand, reach out to a loved one or rehab program near you, such as Kemah Palms.
 Don’t wait until you’ve gone through all the stages of addiction and hit rock bottom.
 While your substance abuse can be contained, some effects of your actions when high cannot be reversed.

 At Kemah Palms, we can handle all your addiction, detox, and rehab needs.
 Contact Kemah Palms today, and let’s set you on a path towards getting control over your life.